Area Status: Open

 Access to the site during the summer months is from Colorado Highway 103 via Forest Road 192.1 to a small parking area at the end of the road.
 The parking area of the lookout is accessible by car, although the access road is rocky, a high clearance vehicle is recommended for the drive.
 Please park in the designated "Lookout Parking" area and do not block access to the gate.
 From the parking area a mile hike up a steep dirt road is necessary to reach the lookout.
 During the winter months access is from a small parking area along Highway 103 at the junction Forest Road 192.1 and travel 2 miles to the lookout.
 Due to the remote location of the site and difficult access there is no water available at the lookout, nor garbage service, therefore guests are asked to pack-it-in and pack-it-out.

 The lookout is available for rent year round.
 Visitors should be prepared for high altitude conditions.
 Summertime temperatures average 70 degrees but can drop as low as 30 degrees at night or during the frequent summer afternoon thunderstorms.
 High winds frequently occur.
 Winter storms can limit access to the site and visitors should be prepared to snowshoe or cross-country ski 2-3 miles to the lookout.
+Renters should also be prepared with winter camping equipment in the event of storms or power outages.
 There will be no refunds for weather conditions.
+Visitors are encouraged to check the local weather forecast before their visit.

-The lookout includes an electric stove, refrigerator, and heat; beds; table and chairs; dishes; and toilet, and can accommodate four people per night.
+The lookout includes an electric stove, refrigerator, and heat; beds; table and chairs; dishes; and incinerating toilet, and can accommodate four people per night.
+Please be aware that visitors are expected to clean and maintain the incinerating toilet to ensure proper operation of the unit.
+Failure to keep the facility clean could jeopardize the rental program.
 Besides offering the unique experience of living in a fire lookout, Squaw Mountain will give renters panoramic views of Denver, Mount Evans and other snow-capped peaks.

 For more information, questions or to comment on this recreation rental opportunity, please write Recreation Fee Program, Clear Creek Ranger District, P.O.
 Box 3307, Idaho Springs, CO 80452 or contact Nicole Malandri at (303) 567-3016, firstname.lastname@example.org.